-Remember when a hopeful Olympian-class skier named Molly Bloom received a debilitating back injury thanks to a lone stick in some snow?
-The same skier who years later would end up running an illegal but high-profile gambling ring in LA?
-The same high-profile gambling ring that hosted celebs like Ben Affleck, Tobey Maguire, and Leonardo DiCaprio, and led the Russian mob to beat Bloom within inches of her life?
-That same life that was nearly destroyed by the FBI, which came rushing in to shut her shit down?
+Remember that crazy time when a hopeful Olympian-class skier named Molly Bloom received a debilitating back injury thanks to a lone stick in some snow?
+The same skier who years later would end up running an illegal, but high-profile gambling ring in LA?
+The same high-profile gambling ring that hosted celebs like Ben Affleck, Tobey Maguire and Leonardo DiCaprio?
+The same DiCaprio that acted in movie about the Irish mob…but has nothing to do with the actual Russian mob that beat Molly within inches of her life?
+Oh, and that same life that was nearly destroyed by the FBI that came rushing in to shut her shit down?
 Remember that time?
-I sure as hell didn’t, and can still barely believe it happened after seeing Molly’s Game.
-Now, the story will be immortalized for everyone else to question thanks to director and writer Aaron Sorkin.
+I sure as hell didn’t, and can still barely believe it after having seen Molly’s Game.
+Come Christmas Day, this story will be immortalized for everyone else to question thanks to director and writer Aaron Sorkin.

-And, yes, it's pretty good, but the movie still left me with questions.
-In my attempt to understand this story that comes off as some drunkard's fable, I spoke Bloom herself.
+And yes, it’s pretty good, but the movie still left me with questions.
+In my attempt to understand this story that comes off as some drunkard's fable, I spoke the woman herself, Molly Bloom.
 I needed the whole thought process behind this scary and insane ride.
 How has she grown since then?
-And is Tobey Maguire still the same dick as Molly’s Game shows him to be?
+And is Tobey Maguire (aka Spiderman) still the same dick as Molly’s Game shows him to be?

 VICE: This film was very intimate and very truthful.
 Almost like a visual diary.
 What was it like to see those flawed parts of your life displayed so honestly?

 Molly Bloom: Aaron Sorkin wrote and directed an extraordinary film.
 A lot of what makes it so special is that he allowed my character to be me, to be flawed.
 He allowed for an honest and complex picture of what it’s like to just be a human being and make choices.
 I gotta say, there’s something very cathartic for me about first coming out with my book, and then telling on yourself and living through that.
-I kept a lot of the dirt to myself before the film, but after working eight months with Aaron, I really kind of came clean.
-Between the novel and working with Aaron, I’ve probably [done] 20 years worth of therapy [_laughs_].
+I kept a lot of the dirt to myself before the film, but after working eight months with Aaron, I really kinda came clean.
+Between the novel and working with Aaron, I’ve probably did 20 years worth of therapy (laughs).

 And you had to have some initial fears about the project before it came out.
 This was going to be all about you.

-Well, it was I who pursued Aaron specifically because in writing the book, I had left a huge mess of my life and a big part of that was knowing that my mom had to put her house up just to help me with my legal bills.
+Well it was I that pursued Aaron specifically because in writing the book, I had left a huge mess of my life and a big part of that was knowing that my mom had to put her house up just to help me with my legal bills.
 And my criminal attorney, much like in the film, personally vouched for me for $250,000 that I didn’t have and it saved my butt.
-So it wasn’t just my life I was trying to save—it was also the people who were important to me.
-When I took in the personal inventory after the wreckage I had caused, the story itself seemed like the most monetizing asset so that I could be closer to paying these people back.
+So it wasn’t just my life I was trying to save, it was also the people that were important to me.
+When I took in the personal inventory after the wreckage I had caused, the story itself seemed like the most monetizable asset so that I could be closer to paying these people back.

-So here I was after writing this book, going around Hollywood asking anyone if they could get me a meeting with Aaron and they’re just laughing at me [_laughs_].
-I just wanted to try, so once we met, everything changed once he was onboard.
-He fought hard for this story that wasn’t about a girl who falls in love.
-It didn’t have cliché themes.
+So here I was after writing this book, going around Hollywood asking anyone if they could get me a meeting with Aaron and they’re just laughing at me (laughs).
+I just wanted to try, so once we met, everything changed once he was on board.
+He fought hard for this story that wasn’t about a girl that falls in love.
+It didn’t have cliche themes.
 He just wanted to tell an honest story and put his career on the line for having us interact at all, because no one wanted to touch this because of the famous people involved.
 There was a fear in Hollywood.

 You could have ruined a lot of lives with what you knew.
 One of the things that seemed so telling was how much you were willing to fall on your own sword.
 And good people were telling you otherwise.
 Where was your resolve coming from?

 Taking full responsibility and accountability was the secret here.
 I had to do my job properly.
 Sure, if I had figured out a way to have private investigators get information from banks, I could have found pretty much anything on anyone.
 So if I was doing my job, there would be no reason that I couldn’t collect.
-So when someone stiffed me, nine times out of ten, it was my fault.
-I ate it.
-I mean, what was I going to do?
-I didn’t have any traditional resources, and I wasn’t a bank, so I wasn’t going to intimidate anyone either [_laughs_].
+So when someone stiffed me, nine times out of 10, it was my fault.
+I ate it, I mean what was I going to do?
+I didn’t have any traditional resources, and I wasn’t a bank so I wasn’t going to intimidate anyone either (laughs).
 My main responsibility was in vetting these players and making sure they were capitalized, and that was the key to not getting stiffed.
-The very worst time I got screwed ended up costing me $250,000, and that really hurt.
-But I wrote the check—what are you going to do?
+The very worst time I got screwed ended up costing me $250,000 and that really hurt.
+But I wrote the check, what are you gonna do?

-Full names were never mentioned, despite the fact we know about people like Ben Affleck, Leonardo DiCaprio, and Tobey Maguire participated in your gambling ring.
+Full names were never mentioned too, despite the fact we know about people like Ben Affleck, Leonardo DiCaprio and Tobey Maguire participated in your gambling ring.

 You really did have that dirt.
-I don’t generally hang with celebrities, but you saw a lot of private sides to them.
-Did your view of that whole celebrity culture change during this whole experience?
+I don’t generally hang with celebrities but you saw a lot of private sides to them.
+Did your view of that whole celebrity culture change from before to after this whole experience?

 And we gotta talk about the instance of you being roughed up by a section of the Russian mob after you turned down an offer for protection.
 Most people would have left at that point.
 But you continued with the intent to eventually get out.
 Honestly, how far would you have gone if the FBI and such never stepped in?